openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

   --log_level {CRITICAL,ERROR,WARN,WARNING,INFO,DEBUG,NOTSET}
                         Logger level
   --input INPUT         Quoted list of comma-separated input nodes names with shapes,
                         data types, and values for freezing.
+The order of inputs in converted model is the same as order of specified operation names.
 The shape and value are specified as space-separated lists.
 The data type of input node is specified in braces and can have one of the values: f64 (float64), f32 (float32), f16 (float16), i64 (int64),